 When Jessie Ball duPont established the foundation that bears her name, she stipulated that it was to focus its giving on organizations that had received contributions from her in the five years from 1960 to 1964.
 Among those institutions were forty-two colleges, universities, and military academies, located primarily in the South.
 Each places a strong emphasis on teaching.
 Through years of collaboration with these schools, the Fund has come to know the special rewards that faculty derive from working closely with students.
 It has also come to know the challenges that such effort entails.
 Heavy teaching loads and administrative duties often leave little time for the intellectual renewal essential for effective performance in the classroom.

-NOTE CHANGE IN ATTENDANCE POLICY: Beginning in 2014 every duPont-eligible school will be able to nominate two scholars to participate in the Seminars every year.
+NOTE CHANGE IN ATTENDANCE POLICY: Every duPont-eligible school now has the opportunity to send scholars to participate in the Seminars every year.
 In even-numbered years priority will be given to scholars from schools on the even-year list; in odd-numbered years priority will be given to scholars from schools on the odd-year list.
 Places unclaimed by schools in their priority year will be made available to scholars from schools on the off-year list.